dotnetcore/FlubuCore/docs/en/buildscript-fundamentals.md

 - ``` .SetDescription() ``` - Overrides the default help description of the task.

 - ``` .ForMember() ``` - pass through console argument to method or property.
-See [Pass console arguments, settings from json configuration file, environment variables with ForMember to tasks.](#Arguments-pass-through-to-tasks) for more details.
+See [Pass console arguments, settings from json configuration file, environment variables with ForMember to tasks](#Arguments-pass-through-to-tasks) for more details.

 - conditonal task execution with when cluase on single task (see bellow for group of tasks)